thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 20 November 2022
+### Daily Rundown on Monday, 21 November 2022

-- The average temperature today is 8.6˚C;
+- The average temperature today is 8.34˚C;
-- With highs of 9.58˚C and lows of 4.45˚C.
+- With highs of 8.5˚C and lows of 3.83˚C.
-- You can expect light rain for the day.
+- You can expect heavy intensity rain for the day.

 <!-- weather_marker ends -->